adriaaulaICM/key_biogem_genes/README.md

 - The FASTA sequence for each gene variant (`sequences_min250.faa.zip`).
 - The abundance count table for each sequence (`abundance_tbl_raw.rds`).
+- A R data file (RDS) of the lomb scargle test determing the seasonality for each gene (genes_seasonal.rds).
+- The annotation of each gene variant, stating the HMM/database used and the match (annotation.tsv).
 - Taxonomy performed with GTDB and Uniref (`taxonomy_gtdb.tsv` | `taxonomy_uniref.tsv`).

 In the script folder the code is organized as follows: